szew404/djpro/docs/api.rst

 .. note::

-   dj-pro includes ``DRF Spectacular`` already configured for your API documentation.
+   djpro includes ``DRF Spectacular`` already configured for your API documentation.
    Find your docs configuration in ``settings_base``.

 * `Learn more about Django Rest Framework <https://www.django-rest-framework.org/>`_